abloomston/workwithme.guide-myguide/index.md

   - Challenges yield **Learning** experiences which help me **Grow**.
   - With that said, I do need time and space for a work-life **Balance**.
 I take time for myself daily to unwind and prepare myself for the next challenge to come.
   - I value **humility** and **candor** from others.
+  - Lastly, what really can be exciting for me is seeing an _elegance_ in an engineered solution.

 ## Personality